hpgrahsl/kryptonite-for-kafka/docs/modules/kroxylicious-filter.md

 ### Proxy Config Structure

-A basic Kroxylicious proxy config defines a `virtualClusters` block which, at the very minimum, specifies the upstream broker and the gateway address, plus optional `filterDefinitions` and a corresponding `defaultFilters` block.
+A basic Kroxylicious proxy config defines a `virtualClusters` block which specifies at least the upstream broker and the gateway address, plus optional `filterDefinitions` and a corresponding `defaultFilters` block.
 A minimal skeleton could look like this:

 ```yaml
 virtualClusters: